 Identify the proposal as a distinct genre of writing in Social Science disciplines and elsewhere

-Recognize the potential benefits of the genre in current field of study and in future careers and lives
+Recognize the potential benefits of the genre in current field of study, in future career, and in life

 Understand the need for genre analysis in determining specific organizational principles for each proposal

-Learn the driving questions and principles that must be addressed in all proposals and prospectus
+Learn the driving questions and principles that must be addressed in all proposals and prospectuses

 Feel empowered to persuasively and professionally leverage the proposal genre to achieve goals in the Social Sciences and in life